Contents

 Personalised marketing campaigns

-Marketers use AI and machine learning to create more effective and targeted marketing campaigns.
+Marketers use artificial intelligence and machine learning to create more effective and targeted marketing campaigns.
 Machine learning algorithms analyse behaviour, demographics, and other data to gain insights into customers’ preferences.
 Companies use these findings to provide personalised product recommendations and promotions.

 Businesses also use AI to automate time-consuming marketing processes.
 AI-powered chatbots answer questions from prospective customers, while generative AI tools create articles and other marketing content.
 These innovations let marketers focus on tasks that require a human touch, like nurturing client relationships and developing the perfect brand voice.